 - How to Clean Your Room: Tidy Up Quickly with These Simple Tips

 This article was translated from German to English by Evan Binford.
-You can view the original here: Magic Cleaning: Richtig aufräumen mit der Methode von Marie Kondo.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Magic Cleaning: Richtig aufräumen mit der Methode von Marie Kondo.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?